peter-kimanzi/app-menu-with-lock-screen/README.md

 # app-menu-with-lock-screen

-app menu with lock screen using JavaScript
+app menu with lock screen using JavaScript.

 ## technologies used
 * HTML